Terminology

 Order options by preference.

-• Voters rank options in order of preference (array position = rank)
+• Voters rank options in order of preference (array position 0 = first preference, position 1 = second, …)

 • Must rank exactly rankCount options (defaults to all).
 For example, a question may require ranking exactly 3 out of 15 candidates